An exploration of NDepend

 “We have to be continually reminded of what we believe.”

 Our limited memory prevents us from remembering everything we have experienced since we started programming.
-NDepend is a great tool that can constantly remind us of what we believe or experienced to be bad or good in our .NET code.
+NDepend is a great tool which can constantly remind us of what we believe, or what we have experienced to be bad or good in our .NET code.

 Another good thing about NDepend is that it can generate a diagram of the structure of your codebase.